 Limited free research

 Webull doesn’t provide a lot of free fundamental research, a place where its major broker rivals excel.
-That’s not exactly a surprise given the low-cost nature of the app, but that doesn’t mean you’re completely left out with what the broker does provide.
+That’s not exactly a surprise given the low-cost nature of the app, but the broker does provide some useful information for investors.
 You will get tons of detailed trading data, some basic financials and key statistics as well as news feeds on your specific tickers.